rehman-qureshi/bridging-models-and-queries/README.md

     ```
     - The last argument (TRUE or FALSE) specifies whether to skip silent transitions during matrix processing.
 2. **Matrix Manipulation:**
-    - Use create_alpha_relations_matrix.py to generate and process the activity relations matrix..
+    - Use create_alpha_relations_matrix.py to generate and process the activity relations matrix.
     - Silent transitions are handled and resolved to propagate relations to actual activities before removal.

 3. **Relaxation Operations for BPIC19 Model:**